 Unsecured business loans provide cash flow to a wide variety of small and medium business owners for a number of business needs, including management buy-outs, acquisitions, partner exits, of funding for large projects.

-Typical alternative SME financing models leverage against a company’s cash flow, aged receivables and payable ledger, and sometimes cash against future credit sales, such as a merchant cash advance.
-As a result, these business loans – designed to provide short-term, immediate working capital – don’t require colleterial to underwrite credit risk.
+Typical alternative SME money models leverage against a company’s cash flow, aged receivables and payable ledger, and sometimes cash against future credit sales, such as a merchant cash advance.
+As a result, these business loans – designed to provide short-term, immediate working capital – don’t require collateral to underwrite credit risk.

-Typically, the interest rates are higher than those charged by banks, which is necessary to offset the elevated risk.
+Typically, the interest rates charged on alternative SME money is higher than those charged by banks, which is necessary to offset the elevated risk.
 Rates are determined by a number of factors, including credit score, industry type, and loan term.
-While interest rates may be higher, alternative SME financing offers a number of major benefits over traditional banks, including:
+Besides interest rates being higher, alternative SME money offers a number of major benefits over traditional banks, including:

 - High approval rates